playcanvas/blog/_posts/2022-09-22-porting-from-unity-to-playcanvas-developer-spotlight-with-christina-kaliora.markdown

 And now with all the Metaverse buzz I see that web based experiences are gaining more and more attention.

-### Thank you very much for your time and we look forward to your presentation!
+### Thank you very much for your time and we look forward to your presentation

 Thank you very much for inviting me!